daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 ### Polars Lazy Execution
 Polars is a data manipulation library in the Rust programming language that introduces the concept of lazy execution.
 Lazy execution delays the actual computation until the result is explicitly needed, optimizing performance by avoiding unnecessary calculations.
 Polars allows users to build a sequence of transformations on large datasets without immediately computing the results.
 This can be advantageous when working with big data, as it enables more efficient resource utilization and can lead to faster overall processing times when the final results are requested.

+### Aliasing
+Aliasing is a phenomenon in signal processing and digital signal analysis where a signal's true characteristics become distorted or misrepresented due to undersampling or inadequate sampling rates.
+This occurs when a signal contains frequencies higher than half of the sampling rate (the Nyquist frequency), leading to the misinterpretation of these high-frequency components as lower frequencies.

+In the context of digital signal processing, aliasing can result in the creation of false, lower-frequency components that were not present in the original signal.
+This phenomenon is commonly observed when a signal is improperly sampled or when its frequency content exceeds the Nyquist limit, causing the sampled signal to "fold" back into lower frequencies.

+Aliasing can introduce errors and artifacts in various applications, including audio processing, image processing, and data acquisition.
+To mitigate aliasing, it is essential to adhere to proper sampling practices, ensuring that the sampling frequency is sufficiently high to accurately represent the signal's frequency content without introducing distortions.
+Anti-aliasing filters are often employed to remove high-frequency components before sampling, preventing aliasing and preserving the fidelity of the original signal during digitization.

+In this case, zoom in on the high frequency portion of the data.
+You'll notice until you get really, really close, the data does not look like a proper sine wave.
+This is because when you are zoomed out, you're witnessing the effects of aliasing and the data appears to be a different frequency than it really is.

 # Python Libraries